SQream/sqream_docs/getting_started/preparing_your_machine_to_install_sqream.rst

  * Verify you have an NVIDIA-capable server, either on-premise or on supported cloud platforms:

-   * Red Hat Enterprise Linux v8.9
+   * Red Hat Enterprise Linux v8.9 / 8.10

-   * Amazon Linux 2

  * Verify that you have the following: